gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Add-AipServiceTemplate.md

 This setting does not affect whether a user can access content that is protected by a departmental template; it only affects the ability for a user to select the template itself.

-If you have applications that do not yet natively support departmental templates, you can use a template download scriptor other tools to deploy these templates to the local RMS client folder.
-Then, these applications will correctly display the departmental templates:
+If you have applications that do not support departmental templates by default, you can use a [custom RMS template download script](/collaborate/connect-redirect?DownloadID=56154) or other tools to deploy these templates to the local RMS client folder.
+Then, these applications will correctly display the departmental templates.

-- For Office 2010, the client folder is **%localappdata%\Microsoft\DRM\Templates**.

-- From a client computer that has downloaded all the templates, you can copy and then paste the template files to other computers.
+From a client computer that has downloaded all the templates, you can copy and then paste the template files to other computers.

 ```yaml
 Type: Boolean